 The mission of Lufkin ISD is to educate and equip all students for success through exceptional learning experiences.
-We accomplish that success through world- class academics with rigorous and creative teaching that takes students to another level.
-Our Gifted and Talented, PACE, Magnet (STEM), and Dual Language programs have produced 118 AP Scholars, and countless Academic All Star Students.
+We accomplish that success through world- class academics with rigorous and creative teaching that takes students to career and college readiness.
+Our Gifted and Talented/PACE program, Magnet (STEM) program, Early College High School, Stephen F. Austin State University STEM Academy, and Dual Language programs have produced countless AP Scholars and more than 500 Academic All Star Students, not mention all of the students who go on to study at Ivy League universities.
 Lufkin ISD can meet the needs of every student to inspire and challenge them whether they are competitive in sports, choir, accounting, theatre arts, band, robotics, photography, culinary arts, computer coding, and much more.
-At Lufkin ISD, the difference is in the outcome.
-Students graduate to something and not just from somewhere.
-With 98% of graduating senior entering college or the military, Lufkin ISD produces some of the best quality graduates prepared for our ever-changing world.
-Lufkin ISD… leading today’s students, preparing tomorrow’s leaders.
+At Lufkin ISD, there are Limitless Possibilities! #LimitlessPossibilities #NoLimits

 101 Cotton Square Lufkin, TX 75901 • (936) 630-4343